Royal Society of Arts: Activities

 In Great Britain and Ireland, the RSA offers regional activities to encourage Fellows to address local topics of interest and to connect with other Fellows in their locality.
 The British Regions are: London, Central, North, Scotland, South East, South West, Wales and, Ireland.
-The RSA has a presence around the world under its RSA Global scheme with a notable presence in Australia, New Zealand and the USA.
+The RSA has a presence around the world under its RSA Global scheme with a notable presence in Australia, New Zealand and the United States.

 Events

 The RSA's public events programme is a key part of its charitable mission to make world-changing ideas and debate freely available to all.
 Over 100 keynote lectures, panel discussions, debates, and documentary screenings are held each year, many of which are live-streamed over the web.
 Events are free and open to the public, and mp3 audio files and videos are made available on the RSA's website and YouTube page.

-Recent speakers on the RSA's stage have included Sir Ken Robinson, Al Gore, Sir David Attenborough, Alain de Botton, Michael Sandel, Nassim Nicholas Taleb, Martha Nussbaum, Desmond Tutu, Steven Pinker, Susan Cain, Dan Pink, Dan Ariely, Brene Brown, Slavoj Zizek, David Cameron, and Dambisa Moyo.
+Speakers on the RSA's stage have included Ken Robinson, Al Gore, Sir David Attenborough, Alain de Botton, Michael Sandel, Nassim Nicholas Taleb, Martha Nussbaum, Desmond Tutu, Steven Pinker, Susan Cain, Dan Pink, Dan Ariely, Brene Brown, Slavoj Zizek, David Cameron, Yuval Noah Harari and Dambisa Moyo.

 The choice of speaker for the recent annual Presidential lecture has been a matter of interest in the press.
 Danish professor Björn Lomborg, was chosen; his latest book, Cool It, suggests that the imminent demise of polar bears is a myth.
 As president of the RSA, Prince Philip's first choice of speaker was Ian Plimer, professor of mineral geology at Adelaide University, but this was rejected as too controversial, as Plimer argues that the theory of Anthropogenic Global Warming is unproven.

 On 14 January 2010, the RSA in partnership with Arts Council England hosted a one-day conference in London called "State of the Arts".
 A number of speakers from various disciplines from art to government gathered to talk about the state of the arts industry in the United Kingdom.
-Notable speakers included Jeremy Hunt MP, Secretary of State for Culture, Media & Sport and his counterpart Ben Bradshaw MP, who was then the Secretary of State for Culture, Media & Sport.
+Notable speakers included Jeremy Hunt MP, Shadow Secretary of State for Culture, Media and Sport, and his counterpart, Ben Bradshaw MP, who was then the Secretary of State for Culture, Media and Sport.

 RSA Animate (animation series)

 Excerpts from the events programme form the basis for the 10-minute whiteboard animations as shown on the theRSAorg YouTube channel.
 The series was created as a way of making important, socially-beneficial ideas as accessible, clear, engaging and universal as possible.
 The series is produced and audio-edited at the RSA, and the animations are created by RSA Fellow Andrew Park at Cognitive.

 The first 14 of these had gained 46 million views as of 2011, making it the no.1 nonprofit YouTube channel worldwide.
 The first animation in the RSA Animate series was based on Renata Salecl's speech delivered for RSA on her book about choice.
+The RSA and Andrew Park have been collaborating since 2008.